Mosby's Raid on Herndon Station: Historic locations

 The Hanna House – At the time of the raid, Nathaniel and Kitty Hanna were living in a small cottage located on the site which is now the location of the Main Street bank on 727 Locust Street.
 Prior to their small cottage home, the Hanna's lived in a small white house located at 681 Monroe Street in downtown Herndon.
 The house is still standing and is now the home of a hair salon.
 The older residents of the town still refer to the home as the Hanna House.

 Herndon Station – The Herndon Station is still standing at the same location, 717 Lynn Street, as the day the raid took place in 1863.
 It is a monument to the town, though it no longer functions as a train station.
 The station is now a museum owned by the Herndon Historical Society.
 The museum houses railroad memorabilia, artifacts from town residents, artifacts from World War II, artifacts from the USS Herndon, and history of the US Navy commander William Lewis Herndon from whom the town got its name.
-The path of the train now serves as a part of the W&OD trials.
+The path of the train now serves as a part of the W&OD trails.

 The Old Saw Mill – The Old Saw Mill no longer stands in downtown Herndon.
 The site where the mill used to stand is now the home of Green Lizard Cycling, a locally run coffee shop that also sells and rents out bikes.